bogdanpetru/time-back/README.md

 ### To run over https (to test PWA)

-Run start command with `yarn start:https`.
+Start application with `yarn start:https`.

 To generate a certificate follow steps from [here](https://web.dev/how-to-use-local-https/).

 Generate the certificate under `packages/web` with `locahost` name.
 `.pem` files are added to `.gitignore`.

-If you want to generate the certificate in a another place modify the `start:https` script from `packages/web` to point to the correct location.
+If you want to generate the certificate in a another place, modify the `start:https` script from `packages/web` to point to the correct location.

 ## Technology Stack

 ReactJs, react-router and styled-components for the UI.
 Firebase for auth and data.
-Most of the rest of the code is custom code.
+Most of the rest of the code-base is custom code.

-## structure
+## Structure

-### packages
+### Packages

-common
+- /common
+  - /api - api calls and firebase setup (security rules and tests)
+  - /assets - images, logo
+  - /data - data management and mapping of entities
-/components
+  - /components
-/data
-/api
-/service - are stateful entities
+  - /services - are stateful entities
+  - /theme
-/utils - are stateless utils
+  - /utils - are stateless utils
-web
-mobile
+- /web
+- /mobile (not yet implemented)

-### components
+### Components

 [structure](https://www.robinwieruch.de/react-folder-structure)